 Whichever chart format you choose, if it takes you longer than two hours to create it, you are doing it wrong.
 If that happens, simplify it, scale it back, and promise to improve it later.

 Here’s a checklist of steps.
 Review it before you begin:

-- Get support and agreement to try from first participants
+- Get support and agreement to try from first participants and leadership

 - Schedule a kickoff meeting for your first experiment

 - Schedule a recurring meeting to inspect the results of your experiments and adapt your approach